-A. During the times the polls are open and ballots are being counted, or within one hour of opening or after closing, it is unlawful for any person (i) to loiter or congregate within 40 feet of any entrance of any polling place; (ii) within such distance to give, tender, or exhibit any ballot, ticket, or other campaign

-107 material to any person or to solicit or in any manner attempt to influence any person in casting his vote; 108 (iii) to hinder or delay a qualified voter in entering or leaving a polling place; or (iv) to knowingly possess 109 any firearm as defined in § 18.2-308.2:2 within-40\100 feet of any building, or part thereof, used as a 110 polling place.
+A. During the times the polls are open and ballots are being counted, or within one hour of opening or after closing, it is unlawful for any person (i) to loiter or congregate within 40 feet of any entrance of any polling place; (ii) within such distance to give, tender, or exhibit any ballot, ticket, or other campaign material to any person or to solicit or in any manner attempt to influence any person in casting his vote; (iii) to hinder or delay a qualified voter in entering or leaving a polling place; or (iv) (a) to knowingly possess carry on or about his person any firearm as defined in § 18.2-308.2:2 and (b) to knowingly do so within 40 100 feet of any building, or part thereof, used as a polling place.